$C1$-Genericity of Symplectic Diffeomorphisms and Lower Bounds for Topological Entropy: Introduction

+It is worth to remark that, generically, in the lack of any kind of uniform or partial hyperbolicity, i.e., for generic $f$ in $\ph^1(d)$, the previous result yields a lower bound to topological entropy in terms of the supremum of the largest Lyapunov exponent of all hyperbolic periodic points of $f$.

-The paper is organized as follows: in Section 2 we prove some useful perturbative results in the symplectic scenario, recall some known results as connecting lemma, and we use the theory of periodic linear systems to find periodic points with nice eigenvalues from a previous fixed periodic point.
-In Section 3, we prove that $S_m(f)$ could be reached by diagonalizable periodic points, and thus using a technical result we prove Theorem 2.
-In Section 4, we prove Theorem 1, and moreover we get nice intersections between the strong stable and unstable manifolds of diagonalizable periodic points, which will be used to prove the technical proposition in Section 5.
+The paper is organized as follows, in Section~\ref{s.preliminaries} we recall and provide some useful perturbative results in the symplectic scenario as connecting lemma, Franks Lemma, and linear systems with transitions.
+Section~\ref{s.proof_t.trichotomy} is devoted to prove Theorem~\ref{t.trichotomy}.
+Using periodic linear systems we show in Section~\ref{s.bounds-entropy}, Lemma~\ref{exp}, how to perturb a symplectic diffeomorphism in order to find a nice periodic point, namely a diagonalizable periodic point, having Lyapunov exponents close to the ones of a previous arbitrary periodic periodic point.
+Furthermore, in Proposition~\ref{p.diagonalizable}, we show that $S_m(f)$ can take account just diagonalizable hyperbolic periodic points and using a technical result, Proposition~\ref{p.estimate}, we complete the proof of Theorem~\ref{t.entropy}.
+We obtain, in Section~\ref{s.nice_invariant_manifolds}, intersections between {\emph strong stable and unstable manifolds} of diagonalizable periodic points with small angles, Lemma~\ref{lemma1} and Lemma \ref{lemma2}.
+These lemmas are essential to prove Proposition~\ref{p.estimate} in Section~\ref{section5}.